mit-orcd/orcd-docs-edit/docs/recipes/torch-gpu-intermediate.md

 ## Fully Sharded Data Parallel

-We use an example code [training a convolutional neural network (CNN) with the MNIST data set](https://github.com/pytorch/examples/tree/main/mnist).
+We use an example code [to train a convolutional neural network (CNN) with the MNIST data set](https://github.com/pytorch/examples/tree/main/mnist).

 We will first run the example on a single GPU and then extend it to [multiple GPUs with FSDP](https://pytorch.org/tutorials/intermediate/FSDP_tutorial.html).

-Download the codes [mnist_gpu.py](./scripts/torch-gpu/mnist_gpu.py) and [FSDP_mnist.py](./scripts/torch-gpu/FSDP_mnist.py) respectively for the two cases.
+Download the codes [mnist_gpu.py](./scripts/torch-gpu/mnist_gpu.py) and [FSDP_mnist.py](./scripts/torch-gpu/FSDP_mnist.py) for these two cases respectively.

 ### An example with a single GPU